A View from Susan Young Rojahn

 Stem Cell Eye Cells Tested in Mice

-embryonic stem cells (green) integrate into
+Scientists turn embryonic stem cells into photoreceptors that can integrate into a live retina.

 Scientists in the U.K. have produced rod-like photoreceptors from embryonic stem cells, and successfully transplanted them into the retinas of mice.
 The work suggests that embryonic stem cells could perhaps one day be used as a treatment for patients who have lost their vision to retinitis pigmentosa, macular degeneration, or other degenerative conditions in which the light-detecting rods and cones of the retina die over time.

 Currently, there are few treatment options for these conditions; electronic implanted devices are available for some patients in some countries, but their efficacy is limited (see “A Second Artificial Retina Option for the E.U.” and “What It’s Like to See Again with an Artificial Retina”).
 The new work, reported in Nature Biotechnology on Sunday, offers hope for a more effective, comprehensive treatment.